8th – 10th November 2019

 What does writing look like when it is exposed to the wildness outside our bubble of convenience?
 What do the beaches and the hedgerows and the winds have to teach us about what we could do with our stories and our style?
 How could your writing benefit from letting some more ragged, messy, natural energy come in and toy with it?

 Some writing courses focus on making your writing as professional, accessible and saleable as possible.
 They will teach you about presentation, about genre and about how to give ‘the market’ what it wants.
 Maybe they’ll even offer you tips on how to write letters to agents and publishers.
-This is all useful stuff, and on this weekend we will be doing none of it.
-On this course, I will be trying as hard as I can to make your writing unprofessional.
-I’ll encourage you to ignore your audience, forget about whatever you think publishers might want, and instead go direct to the heart of the matter – why you write, what fires your words, and how you can make them as true to your own vision as possible.
+This is all useful stuff.
+On this weekend we will be doing none of it.

 Location and travel

-This will be an intense, busy but fun weekend, made up of teaching sessions, exercises, storytelling, time spent outside and time to write and/or relax with other writers.
+This will be an intense, busy but fun weekend, made up of teaching sessions, exercises, storytelling, good food and drink, time spent outside and time to write and/or relax with other writers.

 The venue for the course is The Boghill Centre in County Clare, Ireland.
 Nestled in the heart of the Burren, one of Western Europe’s most remarkable natural landscapes, Boghill is welcoming but remote.
 You’ll be sleeping in bunk rooms, and wifi will not be on tap.
 That’s part of the point.
 But there’ll be good vegetarian meals in the evenings, outdoor fires if the weather holds, a convivial atmosphere and the chance to mingle with other writers in one of the most beautiful spots in the west of Ireland.